cyrichardson/docs-cloud-keep/api-docs/api-operations/consumers-operations.rst

 Consumers API Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The consumer resource provides a method to register as
+an interested party for a container.

-This section describes the Consumers API operations for |product name|.
+Use the Consumers API operations to view and manage registered
+consumers.

 .. include:: ../common-gs/env_variables_in_examples.rst